 On the other hand, maybe protesting really isn’t in your comfort zone and that’s ok.
 There are still lots of other ways to get involved.
 Stronger NC is building a calendar of events – from meetings to book clubs to volunteering – to help you find ways to connect with other individuals, many of whom are new to activism just like you.
 Disenfranchised communities are already struggling throughout North Carolina.
 In today’s political environment, the stresses and strains on those groups is likely to increase.
 Check out our Resource Links to help you find organizations doing the extremely important daily work to support these communities.

-What does this mean?
-Democratic candidates in the redrawn districts are going to need lots and lots of volunteers to knock on doors and help with Get Out The Vote (GOTV) efforts for candidates across the state.
-Even if your district is not likely to be impacted, look for candidates in competitive races and reach out to see how you can help.
+Get out the Vote (GOTV) is extremely important in any election year – no matter how big or how small.
+Candidates need lots of volunteers to knock on doors and spread the word.
+Even if you are in a “safe” blue district, look for candidates in competitive races and reach out to see how you can help.
 Sign up with your local Democratic Party (click on the “District and County Parties” tab at the bottom) to start making contact with your community now.

 Action = Change